 As a TEP student, you can apply for scholarships to assist with the financial cost of study.

 WHERE DO I STUDY?

-TEP is delivered by distance (online education), so you can study from anywhere in Australia.
+TEP is delivered by online (online education), so you can study from anywhere in Australia.
 All that is required is access to a computer and the Internet.

 Residential school attendance is a compulsory requirement for TEP.
 Residential schools require you to attend a designated campus for up to five days to undertake group work, lecturers, tutorials, presentations and individual tuition.

 For more information regarding residential school attendance, please email firstname.lastname@example.org or phone 1800 651 891.